Anthony Ascham: Life

 His appointment as tutor dated from 1646.
 James, Duke of York was the future King James.
 He also tutored James's brother Henry Stuart, Duke of Gloucester.
 Ascham's reward for his support of the republican Commonwealth was to be appointed as a trade representative to the Hanseatic League in Hamburg in 1649.
 In 1650, he was appointed to represent the Commonwealth of England in Spain, but he never presented his credentials to the Court as he was murdered by a group of six Royalists émigrés in an Inn in Madrid on 27 May.
 Accounts of the subsequent trial by Agustin de Hierro were published in English and Spanish, and by Vicente Bañuelos in Spanish.
+His murderers were excluded from the general pardon issued to royalists in 1652.